 There are two packages currently available at Scenic World, both cost $50 (purchase tickets here).
 One is the standard package of three different scenic rides (skyway, railway, and cableway) and the other is more children-oriented and includes a visit to the Dinosaur Valley.

 The last time we visited Scenic World was just before Christmas in 2020 and we did all our rides with just 3 more people, while the typical operational capacity of these rides is 84 people per ride.
 Floating above the epic expanse of Jamison Valley in a large skyway gondola with only 3 other people and a guide was a phenomenal experience.
-Everyone had front row views of Katoomba Falls from above.
+Everyone had front-row views of Katoomba Falls from above.
 If you find yourself on skyway during the busy period, you’ll need to choose the side you want to see.
 If you are facing forward, pick the left side for views of Katoomba Falls or the right side for views of Jamison Valley.

-The descent into the valley on scenic railway, the steepest passenger train ride in the world and the return to the top of the escarpment in a cable car are equally unique experiences in the Blue Mountains.
+The descent into the valley on the scenic railway, the steepest passenger train ride in the world and the return to the top of the escarpment in a cable car are equally unique experiences in the Blue Mountains.
 And the views from the cable car landing are superb.
 To return back to Katoomba Village, catch bus 686 or walk to Echo Point and then catch the same bus to the Village.

 Walking time: 25 min (1.9 km one way)

 Cahill Lookout offers some of the most expansive views in the Blue Mountains taking in Megalong Valley and Narrow Neck Peninsula.
-It lies away from the tourist hub in Katoomba and not often visited by people who come to the Blue Mountains on public transport.
+It lies away from the tourist hub in Katoomba and is not often visited by people who come to the Blue Mountains on public transport.
 This is a shame because it’s only 1.9 kilometres west of the Scenic World, which is a 20-25 min walk along the pretty residential streets.
 And there are some picnic tables at the lookout where you can rest and have a snack.

 The lookout itself is quite epic even by the Blue Mountains standards.
 It juts out quite far from the escarpment and incorporates another viewpoint – Boar’s Head Lockout.
-You get the best of both worlds here: the sweeping 180-degree view of the valley and close up views of monolithic escarpment walls.
+You get the best of both worlds here: the sweeping 180-degree view of the valley and close-up views of monolithic escarpment walls.
 And while you are here, make sure to check out the Boar’s Head Climbing Area viewpoint (details below)

 Boar’s Head Climbing Area Lookout